pabloelcolombiano/cake-dm/README.md

 Your src/Template/Element folder has probably become a mess too, if you haven't split it in several sub-folders.

+New joiners wonder where to start, and just as you, which models relate to another.

 An alternative would be to split everything in plugins.
 But this might not be what you expect from plugins.
+You would end up with a quantity of plugins added to the *real* plugins, and a deserted *src* folder.

 Sub-folders: this is the approach proposed by cake-dm.
 With domain separation in mind, the package proposes to split your MVC structure into domains.